 It’s a fair question, so I thought I would answer it directly.

 Microsoft Teams is a great conference platform for enterprises, but it’s not ideal to host a webinar.
 It’s not a scenario it has been designed for.

-Here are some specific requirement of a webinar that Teams does not cater for
+Here are some specific requirement of a webinar that Teams does not cater to

 - Pre-registration page (example, GoToWebinar directly connects to Hubspot our marketing platform, all details are stored appropriately)